Chrissiku/Budget-app/README.md

 # Budget_app

-> This web application is a Ruby on Rails application that allows the you to manage your budget in a professional way.
+> This web application is a Ruby on Rails application that allows you to manage your budget in a professional way.
 You can register and/or log in and your data will be safely saved and you will be the only one person to manage access them.
 You can perform transaction transactions associated with a category of your transaction then at the end of the day you can see the money spent on each category.

 ## Built With